 A suggestion for automated acceptance tests is the tool “cucumber”.
 It links specification and test documentation, so tests can be run and completed faster .
 If Selenium supports more the Test-Driven Development (TDD), Cucumber employs the Behavior Driven Development (BDD).
 In BDD, whatever you write must go into Given-When-Then steps, so that the business department can be involved deeper and write their test cases by themselves.
 The scenario for the total sum example can be: GIVEN I get the right value – WHEN the code replaces the value ‘null’ into ‘zero’ – THEN the value for the total of assets is not equal to zero.

 All tools are suggested for a performing agile software development and can be combined.
 The waterfall project constellation uses less automation regarding the testing pyramid as shown in the previous post.

 Test management tools consolidate all information (no matter how tested) and support the subsequent reporting, for example with statistics and diagrams and will be carried out in the next blog post.

 All mentioned testing methods can be performed manually, half automated or automated.
 The black and the white method constitute together the minimum testing package to ensure a high quality of the software product.
 Using a single method is not recommended because it doesn’t provide the different views on the object/product/application.
 There are testing methods and techniques, but basically, they are simply named according to the focus of testing and are thus classified as an independent method.
 It would take 100 lines to list each of the test techniques.
 Find a consolidation of this information in the scheme below:

-The previous posts describe the doing of the tests.
+Part 1 of the Test management blog triology describes the doing of the tests.
 But we all know that we must be documented and reported the results.
-This topic will be handled in the last post including suggestions for relevant tools.
+This topic will be handled in part 3 including suggestions for relevant tools.